 And to the agents, we will not rest.

-We will not rest until every single person responsible for all of us, no matter where they are, aboard to justice.
+We will not rest until every single person responsible for all of us, no matter where they are, are brought to justice.

 All right, 25 till the top of the hour.

-Now there are reports, Sterile Issa has confirmed that in fact I'd be remiss if I didn't mention as the Attorney General of Mexico is so concerned she made a point that at least two hundred Mexicans have been killed with these weapons that were provided to drug dealers and and kidnappers and criminals with no GPS tracking whatsoever by the Obama administration and what has been come to known as Operation Fast and Furious.
+Now, there are reports, Darrell Issa has confirmed that, in fact, I'd be remiss if I didn't mention, as the Attorney General of Mexico is so concerned, she made a point that at least 200 Mexicans have been killed with these weapons that were provided to drug dealers and kidnappers and criminals with no GPS tracking whatsoever by the Obama administration and what has been come to known as Operation Fast and Furious.

-At least twenty other deaths or violent crimes have been linked to Fast and Furious on this side of the border.
+At least 20 other deaths or violent crimes have been linked to Fast and Furious on this side of the border.

-A federal judge is now forced a release of more than twenty thousand pages of emails and memos previously locked up under Obama's phony executive privilege claim, and a review by uh Paul Sperry in the New York Post shows that Obama officials deliberately were obstructing congressional probes into this gun running operation that resulted in the deaths of Americans.
+And a review by Paul Sperry in the New York Post shows that Obama officials deliberately were obstructing congressional probes into this gun-running operation that resulted in the deaths of Americans.

-Remember, they're so afraid of assault weapons on the hands of citizens, but that included fifty caliber rifles powerful enough to take down a helicopter to literally be sold to Mexican drug cartels and kidnappers and criminals uh with no way to track them.
+Remember, they're so afraid of assault weapons on the hands of citizens, but that included 50-caliber rifles powerful enough to take down a helicopter to literally be sold to Mexican drug cartels and kidnappers and criminals with no way to track them.

-Internal documents also revealed that the real goal was to gin up a a crisis require requiring a crackdown on guns in America.
+Internal documents also revealed that the real goal was to gin up a crisis requiring a crackdown on guns in America.

-I mean, this is like right out of Olinski's strategies.
+I mean, this is like right out of Alinsky's strategies.

-The theme the whole scheme backfired when the Justice Department lost track of the weapons and they started turning up at all these murder scenes on both sides of the border, including one that claimed the life of U.S. Border Patrol agent Brian Terry.
+The whole scheme backfired when the Justice Department lost track of the weapons, and they started turning up at all these murder scenes on both sides of the border, including one that claimed the life of U.S. Border Patrol agent Brian Terry.

 Joining us now is Brian Terry's brother, Kent Terry.

-And uh Kent, I'm so sorry about your brother.
+And Kent, I'm so sorry about your brother.

-I heard your father who I had interviewed interviewed a few years ago has passed away since as well.
+I heard your father, who I had interviewed a few years ago, has passed away since as well.

-I'm sure uh this put a lot of stress on him in his later years in life.
+I'm sure this put a lot of stress on him in his later years in life.

-And please know that uh this radio family of ours has your family and our thoughts and prayers.
+And please know that this radio family of ours has your family in our thoughts and prayers.

 Well, thank you, Sean.